How the 1918 Spanish flu pandemic felled nearly as many Canadians as the war

 “The federal department of health,” concluded Humphries, “laid the basis for a new ideology of public health governance, one that saw disease as a community problem, not only an individual hardship or a plague brought on by outsiders.”

-This article was originally published in Canada’s History Magazine – Sept 10, 2018, and has been updated March 28, 2020
+This article was originally published in Canada’s History magazine on September 10, 2018, and has been updated March 28, 2020.